ecolab-web3/csa-rwa-solidity/README.md

 ### Key Concepts Implemented

 *   **Season Management**: The contract owner can create new harvest seasons via a dedicated admin panel.
-*   **Share Purchase (Minting)**: Community members can purchase a share through the DApp, which "mints" an NFT.
+*   **Share Purchase (Minting)**: Community members can purchase a share through the dApp, which "mints" an NFT.
 *   **Weekly Redemption**: The NFT owner can redeem their weekly product box.
-*   **Automated Token ID Discovery**: The DApp automatically detects if a user is a member and retrieves their Token ID.
+*   **Automated Token ID Discovery**: The dApp automatically detects if a user is a member and retrieves their Token ID.
 *   **Security and Transparency**: The contract is `Ownable` and the code is publicly verified.

 ---